Fiber laser welding for better batteries

 4.1 High Precision for Miniature Components

-Battery cells and connectors are often just millimeters in size.
-Fiber laser welders provide pinpoint accuracy with laser spot sizes as small as 20 microns, allowing for clean, tight welds without affecting nearby areas.
+Battery cells and connectors are tiny — often just millimeters wide.
+Fiber lasers deliver pinpoint accuracy with spot sizes as small as 20 microns, giving you clean, tight welds without affecting nearby components.

 4.2 Faster Welding Speed